 Utopia’s tip: Food Waste: 10 Pro Tips for Reducing Food Waste

 Either cooked or parboiled, tomatoes form the basis for soups, pizza toppings, sauces and ketchup.
 For a tasty homemade pesto or antipasti, you can also dry these sun-ripened fruits in the oven.
-Process the tomatoes you have grown in pots on your balcony and store away a bit of summer well on into the colder fall and winter months.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Process the tomatoes you have grown in pots on your balcony and store away a bit of summer well on into the colder fall and winter months.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?